Central Oregon Coast's Boiler Bay Has Two, Maybe More Parts

 (Depoe Bay, Oregon) - First there is the headland and its park with the name Boiler Bay - a state park, to be exact.
 Then there is Boiler Bay with the remnant of an ancient shipwreck.
 And then, well, then there appears to be even more to the place.
 Some of it is quite secretive and exclusive.

-Boiler Bay State Park, at the edge of Depoe Bay, is an interesting and maybe even slightly confusing spot along the central Oregon coast.
+Boiler Bay State Scenic Viewpoint, at the edge of Depoe Bay, is an interesting and maybe even slightly confusing spot along the central Oregon coast.
 Powerfully scenic, with equally powerful waves rumbling past, there's more to this awe-inspiring spot than meets the eye.